Oswego High School (New York)

-Oswego High School is a public coeducational four-year high school in Oswego, NY.
+Oswego High School is a public coeducational four-year high school in Oswego, New York.
 It is the only public school serving grades 9-12 in the Oswego City School District.
-The principal is Ryan Lanigan.
+The principal is Dr. Raina Hinman.
 Assistant principals are Tara Clark and Kirk Mulverhill.
 The dean of students is Penny Morley.

 Extracurricular activities

 Athletics

 Oswego High School teams compete in Section III of the New York State Public High School Athletic Association.
 Athletic facilities at the school include two gymnasiums, a swimming pool, a weight room, two softball fields, a baseball field, a track, and two multipurpose fields used for football, lacrosse, and soccer.
 Many events are held at Field, which hosts the track as well as a large athletic field.